aidenwaring/CA_T3A1_Workbook/readme.md

 for (model of models) {
   //For loop to iterate over the models array.
 Model contains 40 elements.

   make = makes[randomIntFromInterval(0, makes.length - 1)] // Variable make is equal to the returned result of makes[randomIntFromInterval(0,makes.length-1)].
-In our case as the makes array has a length of 3, this means the value of the parameter for the random functon is (0,2), as the length is subtracted by 1.
+In our case as the makes array has a length of 3, this means the value of the parameter for the random function is (0,2), as the length is subtracted by 1.
 This results in the function possibly randomly generating either a 0, a 1, a 2.
 The make variable is assigned the content given by this result.
 When a value is passed into makes[x] where x represents the number result of the random function, the variable make is assigned the returned value at the index of the makes array: either "Ford", "Holden" or "Toyota" model = models[randomIntFromInterval(0, makes.length - 1)] // This code performs similarly to the line above where the random number result is either a 0, a 1 or a 2.
 In the case of the models array, this assigns at random the either the number 1980, 1981 or 1982 to the variable model.

   mycar = new Model(make, model) // mycar is an instance of the Model class which takes two variables make and model.
 When the program is run, the make and model are randomly generated and assigned from the result of the called random function.
 This process of creating a mycar instance of the Model class is repeated for each model in the models array.